 Helping schools better prepare for, respond to, and recover from emergencies, the Raptor Emergency Management system meets Alyssa’s Law requirements.
 Users can initiate emergencies from their mobile phone or tablet with a touch of a button, instantly sending alerts to first responders and a customizable list of recipients.
 Raptor also digitizes your Emergency Operations Plan and school floorplans, so users can instantly access key documents and ensure they are following protocol.

-With Raptor solutions, trusted by more than 32,000 K-12 clients, you can do more than simply comply with the basics of ‘Alyssa’s Law;’ you can have the tools you need to fully address emergency preparedness, emergency response, and emergency recovery—all at a low cost—and with a partner who is committed to protecting every child, every school, every day.
+Raptor, trusted by more than 32,000 K-12 schools, empowers you to do more than simply comply with the basics of ‘Alyssa’s Law;’ you will have the tools you need to fully address emergency preparedness, emergency response, and emergency recovery—all at a low cost—and with a partner who is committed to protecting every child, every school, every day.